-You must book a time slot online to visit a Suffolk Recycling Centre following closure due to coronavirus (COVID-19).
+You must book a time slot to visit a Suffolk Recycling Centre during the COVID-19 pandemic.

 Find a Recycling Centre (rubbish tip)